niyaziso/dynamicMf/README.md

 6. **log**: a folder to store the reconstruction error at each time step when running dynamicMF script **dynamicMF.ipynb** for different values of K (K = 3, 5, 10)

 ## Reproduce Figure 2

-By reading recontruction error in folder **./Data/log/**, producing a plot to visualize the value of objective function for different values of K (K = 3, 5, 10).
+By reading recontruction errors in folder **./Data/log/**, visualize the value of objective function in every iteration for different values of K (K = 3, 5, 10).
 The script to generate this figure is **compare_K.ipynb**

 ## Reproduce Figure 3

+From the resulting factorization, visualize the distribution of node in 10 dimensional latent space at the first time step.
+For complete view of node distribution throughout a week of data, see the video **./Video/node.mp4**.
+Each frame in this video is generated in **temporal_node.ipynb**.
+The first frame in the video is also Figure 2 in the paper.

 ## Reproduce Figure 4

+From the resulting factorization, visualize the correlation between 10 latent dimensions at each time step.
+Figure 4 shows the correlation at 1st time step.
+For complete view of correlation throughout a week (resolution is 10 minutes), see the video **Video/corr.mp4**.
+Each frame in this video is generated in **correlation.ipynb**.

 ## Reproduce video of correlation between latent dimensions throughout the time